IttaiK/FourierTransform/README.txt

         Out: N/A
         Effect: adds another complex number to the complex number called upon, changing the called upon complex number

+    add():
+        In: Complex
+        Out: Complex
+        Effect: returns the result of adding a complex number with the called uppon complex number

     mult():
         In: Complex
         Out: Complex